eark-project/dm-hdfs-storage/README.md

 mvn clean install
 ```

 HSink can be easily built using Maven.
-Please check Maven dependencies and versions in case the service is utilzed in combination with HDFS.
+Please check Maven dependencies and versions in case the service is utilized in combination with HDFS.

 ```bash
 git clone https://github.com/eark-project/dm-hdfs-storage.git